AckerlyXu/heima/articles/service-bus-messaging/service-bus-sas-overview.md

 The `PutCbsToken()` method receives the *connection* (AMQP connection class instance as provided by the [AMQP .NET Lite library](https://github.com/Azure/amqpnetlite)) that represents the TCP connection to the service and the *sasToken* parameter that is the SAS token to send.

+> [!NOTE]
-> [AZURE.NOTE] It's important that the connection is created with **SASL authentication mechanism set to EXTERNAL** (and not the default PLAIN with username and password used when you don't need to send the SAS token).
+> It's important that the connection is created with **SASL authentication mechanism set to EXTERNAL** (and not the default PLAIN with username and password used when you don't need to send the SAS token).

 Next, the publisher creates two AMQP links for sending the SAS token and receiving the reply (the token validation result) from the service.